onyiny-ang/4F90-kubernetes/docs/circumstances.md

 Hardware: Compute Canada RAS allocation (maximum RAS amount for cores, instances and RAM, 5 networks, 5 routers, 5 IPS), personal computer to login to the instance
 Software: C++, yaml, python, bash, Kubernetes, Docker, Argo, Kubespray, Terraform, Ansible, Openstack

 Description:
 Academic research computing is at a precipice.
 Infrastructure has been paintakingly designed for high performance processing of classic "job" workloads in a highly parallelized system.
 With the growth of new workflow practices such as streaming data, science gateways, and more “dynamic” research using lambda-like functions, academic research infrastructure is being pushed to support a variety of workloads that aren't optimized for the existing infrastructure.
-Several solutions have developed over recent years to address the change in demands (Charlie Cloud, Singularity)\cite{kurtzer_singularity:_2017}\cite{priedhorsky_charliecloud:_nodate}, each with their own strengths and pitfalls.
+Several solutions have developed over recent years to address the change in demands (Charlie Cloud, Singularity)[1][2], each with their own strengths and pitfalls.

 Kubernetes, is an opensource container orchestration tool that has gained wide popularity in the industry.
 Based on Google's internal tool Borg, it was released as an opensource tool in 2011 and has become the industry standard for container orchestration.
 Becaues of it's wide appeal and cloud agnosticism, investigating the usefulness of Kubernetes for research purposes has merit.
-It has been shown to have success in the machine learning and AI space and is even paramount in running jobs from the Large Hadron collider through CERN.
+It has been shown to have success in the machine learning and AI space and is even paramount in running jobs from the Large Hadron Collider through CERN.
 It seems that Kubernetes could help academic research computing effectively manage and provide solutions for the changing needs of researchers, but at what cost?
 This paper will investigate Kubernetes repurposed as a research tool, test it's effectiveness for running Bioinformatics algorithms and give a broad synopsis of it's utility for research computing.
 It will also outline painpoints that are known and that were encountered throughout the investigation.
 ```

 ## Research under a Canadian Principal Investigator